VandyVRC/dimli/README.md

     define('DIR', dirname(__DIR__).'/');

+3) Replace each of the sections in the above code that are wrapped in "<" and ">" with the appropriate values for your server environment.

-3) Save and allow _php/_config/constants.inc.php to remain at its current directory location.
+4) Save and allow _php/_config/constants.inc.php to remain at its current directory location.
 It will be required by several files in the application at large.

 #### Prepare Image Directory